-65 ADULT SUPERVISION/EARLY 2 UNITS CHILDHOOD MENTORING
+65 ADULT SUPERVISION/EARLY CHILDHOOD MENTORING

-Prerequisite: ChDev 23 and 38 | Lecture 2 hrs Methods and principles of supervising adults in early childhood education settings with emphasis on the role of administrators and experienced teachers acting as mentors to new teachers.
+Prerequisite: ChDev 23 or 39 | Lecture 2 hrs Methods and principles of supervising adults in early childhood education settings with emphasis on the role of administrators and experienced teachers acting as mentors to new teachers.
 This course is required for upper levels of the California Child Development Permit, and to become a California Early Childhood Mentor.